 “Input Tax” in relation to a taxable person, means the Goods and Services Tax charged on any supply of goods and/or services to him which are used or are intended to be used, during furtherance of his business.
-Fulfillment of Input Tax Credit under GST – Conditions To Claim ITC must be fulfilled and forms one of the most critical activity for every business to settle its tax liability.
+Fulfilment of Input Tax Credit under GST – Conditions To Claim ITC must be fulfilled and forms one of the most critical activity for every business to settle its tax liability.

-ITC being the backbone of GST and a major matter of concern for the registered persons, conditions for eligibility to ITC and eligible ITC have been prescribed which in majority in line with pre- GST regime.
+ITC being the backbone of GST and a major matter of concern for the registered persons, conditions for eligibility to ITC and eligible ITC have been prescribed which is more or less in line with pre- GST regime.
 These rules are also quite particular and stringent in its approach.